Contact Us

 Tuition

-CPNR is able to offer a limited number of scholarships to help cover tuition costs for participants who might not be able to otherwise participate.
+CPNR is is able to offer a limited number of scholarships to help cover tuition costs for participants who might not be able to otherwise participate.
 Please indicate on the application form whether you are seeking scholarship support.

 Instructors